vuw-research-computing/raapoi-docs/docs/vscode_on_raapoi.md

 - Now is the time to connect VSCode to the interactive session we just got on Rāpoi.
 Follow the instructions below:

-    - Open VSCode window, and click on the bottom left corner that says `Open a Remote Window`, and
+    - Open VSCode window, and click on the bottom left corner that says `Open a Remote Window`.

     ![VS Code Remote Host](img/VSCode_003.png)